 The purpose of the administrative or student conduct committee hearing is to reach a decision regarding the accused responsibility for violation of University rules or regulations, to provide due process for the accused, and to recommend a sanction if necessary.
 Although Public Safety generates the majority of incident reports, a representative from Public Safety does not have to be in attendance, in order for a schedule hearing to occur.
 Such decisions may affect students, groups, and student organizations and their relationship to the University.
-Administrative hearing decisions shall be determined by the Vice President for Student Affairs or designee.
+Administrative hearing decisions shall be determined by the Dean of Student Office designee.
 In the event additional information is provided during a hearing that may not have been included in the initial incident report, the hearing officer or hearing committee reserves the right to amend the charges during the hearing, in an effort to expedite the decision process.
 If a student, student group, or student organization fails to attend the hearing after being notified, it will be held in their absence.
-Attendance at an administrative or student conduct committee hearing is limited to only those individuals directly involved or those requested by the Vice President for Student Affairs or designee.
+Attendance at an administrative or student conduct committee hearing is limited to only those individuals directly involved or those requested by the Dean of Students Office designee.
 The confidentiality of all student cases must be maintained.

 If possible, the accused is usually informed in writing of the outcome (responsible or not responsible) of the hearing and sanctions within a minimum of five (5) business days after the hearing.
-In the event a decision cannot be made within five (5) business days, the accused will be informed by the Vice President for Student Affairs or designee.
+In the event a decision cannot be made within five (5) business days, the accused will be informed by the Dean of Students Office designee.